sahebdatas/Heart-disease-Detection-project/README.md

 # Heart-disease-Detection-project
-Mini project of heart disease detection using the random forest classifier algorithm used model Random Forest Classifer with different estimator value to get the best result
+Mini project of heart disease detection using supervised Machine Learning library used are pandas, numpy, sklearn, matplotlib, pickel algorithm used random forest classifier iterated with Random Forest Classifer with different estimator value to get the best result